-Coordinators: Andreas Oberweis, Hartmut Schmeck, Detlef Seese, Rudi Studer, Stefan Tai
+Coordinators: A. Oberweis, H. Schmeck, D. Seese, R. Studer, S. Tai

-ECTS Credits Hours per week 4 Term Instruction language Winter / Summer Term
+Term Winter / Summer Term

 The assessment is done according to §4(2), 3 of the examination regulation of the Master of Science programme in Information Engineering and Management in form of an evaluation of the seminar presentation and a written seminar report.
 The weighting of the individual marks (presentation and report) is announced at the beginning of the seminar.